chantalv91820/QueensRollingSales/README.md

 Analyze property sales in Queens, NYC during 2022

 ## Description
-This project analyzes property sales in Queens by neighborhood and property type.
-This includes Queens neighborhoods such as Bayside, Astoria, Long Island City, etc. and property types suchas single family homes, condominiums, office buildings, etc. We will analyze this data to determine what neighborhoods are rising in popularity for commerical purposes and residential purposes, and their prices.
+Villacres Consulting has been hired to analyze property sales in Queens by neighborhood and property type.
+This includes Queens neighborhoods such as Bayside, Astoria, Long Island City, etc. and property types such as single family homes, condominiums, office buildings, etc. We will analyze this data to determine what neighborhoods are rising in popularity for commerical purposes and residential purposes.
+We will also analyze neighborhood and property prices to determine which neighborhoods provide the most bang for their buck.

 ## Getting Started